Sir William Don, 7th Baronet: Career

+Acting career

 Sir William was then compelled to turn to account the experience which he had acquired as an amateur actor, and after a short starring engagement in the north of England, he went to America, where he made his first public appearance as "John Duck" in the Jacobite at the [Old] Broadway Theatre, New York, on 27 October 1850.
 Nathaniel Parker Willis, who shortly afterwards saw him in the character of Sir Charles Coldstream in the comedy of Used Up, gives a very favourable opinion of his acting in the character of a gentleman.

 Sir William remained in America for nearly five years, playing with success in New York, Philadelphia, and other large towns, and on his return to England found that after all his affairs had been wound up he was still in debt about £7,000.
 To endeavour to pay off this sum he continued the profession of a comedian.
 He commenced in Edinburgh and Glasgow, and after a provincial tour came to the Haymarket Theatre, London, where in 1857 he acted in a piece called Whitebait at Greenwich.

 In 1861 he went to Australia.
 At this period he had taken to playing female characters in burlesques, and he appeared at the Theatre Royal, Melbourne, in Valentine and Orson and in a travestie in The Colleen Bawn called "Eily O'Connor".
 In February 1862 he visited Hobart Town, Tasmania, with a company of his own, where he fell ill.
 On 15 March 1862, he played Queen Elizabeth in the burlesque of Kenilworth, and four days later he died from aneurysm of the aorta at Webb's Hotel, Hobart Town.
 He possessed a fine sense of humour, a quick perception of the ludicrous side of life and character, a remarkable talent for mimicry, a strong nerve, a ready wit, and great self-possession.

 There is a pub on Elizabeth Street in Hobart named after him.
 It is now the headquarters for iOS software company, Procreate.